-A Life Interest Trust allows someone of your choosing known as a life tenant to remain living in your property and enjoy the benefits of the property without actually inheriting it.
-The life tenant is responsible for upkeep of the property unless you state otherwise and you can choose who inherits the property on death of the tenant.
+A Liferent Trust, for example, can allow someone of your choosing (known as a Liferenter) to remain living in your property and enjoy the benefits of the property without actually inheriting it.
+The Liferenter is responsible for upkeep of the property unless you state otherwise and on the death of the Liferenter, your nominated beneficiaries would then inherit the property.
 The end of the Trust can be triggered earlier by such things as remarriage, a certain age or time limit.

-A Life Interest Trust can therefore be used to ensure your intended beneficiaries ultimately receive your property, whilst allowing someone to continue to live in and enjoy the benefit of the property while they are alive.
-Please note that there may be tax implications of making a Life Interest Trust.
+A Liferent Trust can therefore be used to ensure your intended beneficiaries receive your property, whilst allowing someone to continue to live in and enjoy the benefit of the property while he/she is alive.